GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/doc/codelab.md

 ### Overwriting fields

-*   In order to prevent data loss and reduce mapping errors, the DHML allows a primitive (string, numeric, or boolean) field to only be written once
+*   In order to prevent data loss and reduce mapping errors, Whistle allows a primitive (string, numeric, or boolean) field to only be written once
 *   Use the `!` operator to overwrite
 *   Overwriting restrictions do not apply to variables